WheteThunger/ModularCarCodeLocks/README.md

 - Called when a player or a plugin tries to deploy a code lock to a modular car.
 - Returning `false` will prevent the code lock from being deployed.
 If attempted by a player, none of their items will be consumed.
-- Returning `null` results in the default behavior.
+- Returning `null` will result in the default behavior.

 ```csharp
 object CanDeployCarCodeLock(ModularCar car, BasePlayer player)